 The amendments made to IFRS 7 Financial Instruments: Disclosures, IFRS 9 Financial Instruments and IAS 39 Financial Instruments: Recognition and Measurement provide certain reliefs in relation to interest rate benchmark reforms.

 The reliefs relate to hedge accounting and have the effect that the reforms should not generally cause hedge accounting to terminate.
 However, any hedge ineffectiveness should continue to be recorded in the income statement.

+Notes to the Consolidated and Separate Financial Statements for the Year Ended December 31, 2020

 The adoption of phase 1 of the IBOR reform did not lead to a change in the Bank's accounting policies and do not have any interest hedge accounting.
 The Bank is currently assessing the impact of the phase 2 amendments.